chhjel/HealthCheck/README.md

             //...
         };

-    // Set any options for the razor view here. protected override PageOptions GetPageOptions()
+    // Set any options for the view here. protected override PageOptions GetPageOptions()
         => new PageOptions()
         {